You're here: MiBSAR's home page :: SAR operations land navigation resource index page :: UTM coordinate system page

 By convention, civilian UTM coordinate system data strings situated north of the equator carry a hemisphere designator of "N" while those situated south of the equator carry a hemisphere designator of "S."

-Instead, most modern GPs units and mapping programs report out hemisphere data according to the conventions of the alphanumeric, military version of the UTM coordinate systemthe military grid reference system (MGRS)which orders coordinate data strings according to where they fall within 60, six-degree-wide horizontal rows, 10 of which are located in the northern hemisphere and 10 of which are located in the southern hemisphere.
+Instead, most modern GPS units and mapping programs report out hemisphere data according to the conventions of the alphanumeric, military version of the UTM coordinate system — the military grid reference system (MGRS) — which orders coordinate data strings according to where they fall within 60, six-degree-wide vertical zones, and 20, eight-degree-wide horizontal rows (one of which, the northern-most, is 12 degrees wide).
+Ten of the rows are located in the northern hemisphere and 10 are located in the southern hemisphere.

 MGRS grid row designators

-The military version of the UTM coordinate systemthe military grid reference system (MGRS)divides the non-polar regions of the Earth into 60 equally-spaced, horizontally-running (west-to-east) rows.
+The military version of the UTM coordinate system — the military grid reference system (MGRS) — divides the non-polar regions of the Earth into 20 equally-spaced, horizontally-running (west-to-east) rows.

 The individual, rectangular grid squares formed by the intersection of a zone and a row cover a 100,000-meter area.